Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

-We first consider the scenario where pre-training data is collected from $M$ distributed clients, and no data is stored on the server.
+We first consider the scenario where pre-training data is distributed across $M$ distributed clients, and no data is stored on the server.
 The detailed procedure of {\system} for this case is given in Algorithm~\ref{alg:scenario1}.
-To start, in each round of pre-training, each participant $j$ splits its local pre-training dataset $D^p_j$ into support set $S_{j}$ and query set $Q_{j}$, which are disjoint.
-This division will help our meta-learning maximize the model's generalization ability in unseen downstream scenarios. \textbf{Temporary global model construction.} In each FL round $t$ of pre-training, we randomly select $m \subset M$ participants to download $\Phi^{t-1}$ from the server (line 6 in Algorithm~\ref{alg:scenario1}).
-Subsequently, clients engage in a series of local training iterations using their respective support sets $S_j$ (line 7 in Algorithm~\ref{alg:scenario1}), resulting in a training support loss $\mathcal{L}_{S_j}(\Phi^t) = \frac{1}{|S_j|} \sum_{(x,y) \in S_j}{} \ell(\Phi^{t-1}(x), y)$, where $\ell(\cdot)$ denotes the loss function applied to the model's input $x$ and target $y$ (e.g., cross-entropy loss).
-Participants then update their local models using the loss $\mathcal{L}_{S_j}(\Phi^t)$ to obtain $\Phi^t_j$ (line 8).
-The updated models are aggregated at the server (line 10) according to $\overline{\Phi^t} = \sum_{j \in m} \frac{|S_j|}{\sum_{i \in m}|S_i|} \Phi^t_j$.
-This model can be viewed as the temporary global model that will be further refined using the query sets.
-Note that our emphasis is on crafting an initial model that can establish a robust ``global model" during downstream tasks, requiring updates to this temporary global model.
+To start, in each round $t = 1,...,T$ of pre-training, a set of clients $m \subset M$ is randomly selected to participate in the current round.
+Further, each participating client $j \in m$ splits its local pre-training dataset $D^p_j$ into a support set $S_{j}$ and query set $Q_{j}$, which are disjoint.
+These steps mimic downstream task variations within and across each pre-training round (i.e., by changing the participating clients across rounds, and holding out the query sets in each round), allowing our meta-learning to improve generalization in unseen downstream scenarios.

+\textbf{Temporary pre-training model construction.} In each round $t$, participating clients $j \in m$ download $\Phi^{t-1}$ from the server.
+Subsequently, clients perform local training using their support sets $S_j$, yielding a local support loss $\ell^{e}_{S_j}(\Phi^{t})$ per epoch $e$, defined in line 8 of Algorithm~\ref{alg:scenario1}, where $\ell(\cdot)$ is the per-datum loss function (e.g., cross-entropy for classification).
+After all participants finish $E$ epochs, we obtain the updated local model $\Phi^{t,E}_j$.
+Clients then send their updated models to the server for aggregation, resulting in $\overline{\Phi^t}$ (defined in line 12).
+This model can be viewed as the temporary pre-training model that will be further refined using query sets, with the objective of obtaining robust global models at the conclusion of downstream task training.